-The TRANSIZE setting adjusts the size of the data elements the command moves.
-The setting is the same for both read and write directions and ranging in power of 2 steps from a single byte to the number of bytes that fit into the DATA\WIDTH of the bus interface.
-This sets the base for all internal counters and the address increment logic.
+TRANSIZE setting adjusts the size of the data elements the command moves.
+The setting is the same for both read and write directions and ranging in power of 2 steps from a single byte to the number of bytes that fit into the DATA_WIDTH of the bus interface.
+This sets the base for all internal counters, the address increment logic, and the burst calculation logic.

 The XSIZE setting defines the number of data elements moved in the X direction.
 For 1D transfers, this is the total number of transfers.
-For 2D transfers, this is the length of a line so the total number of transfers can be calculated by XSIZE \ YSIZE.
+For 2D transfers, this is the length of a line so the total number of transfers can be calculated by XSIZE YSIZE.